DevOluwapelumi/Firebase-Tic-Tac-Toe-Game/README.md

 ##  Features:

 ###  Real-time Multiplayer:
-  Challenge your friends or other players to a game of Tic-Tac-Toe in real-time.
+  Challenge your friends or other players to a game of Tic-Tac-Toe in real time.
 Firebase Realtime Database ensures that game updates are instantly synchronized between players.
 Firebase Integration:
   The game is powered by Firebase, a cloud-based platform that provides features like real-time database synchronization, user authentication, and more.
 Firebase makes it easy to manage game state and user data.
 ###  User Authentication: